Coronavirus and community pharmacies: check opening times, order what you need when you need it & arrange deliveriesRead Now

 Maternity Matters - Wessex Voices report into experiences of maternity services in Southampton, Hampshire, Isle of Wight and PortsmouthRead Now

-Over 1200 people share their experience of local maternity services across Hampshire and the Isle of Wight (including Southampton and Portsmouth)
+Over 1200 women share their experience of local maternity services across Hampshire and the Isle of Wight (including Southampton and Portsmouth)

-More than 1200 people have shared their experience of the maternity system covering Southampton, Hampshire, Isle of Wight and Portsmouth.
+More than 1200 women and their birthing partners have shared their experience of the maternity system across Southampton, Hampshire, Isle of Wight and Portsmouth.

 The views were collected by Wessex Voices (a collaboration between local Healthwatch and NHS England) who were asked to carry out a survey, to understand the experiences of mothers and birth partners using maternity services in the last year.